ibm-cloud-docs/containers/cs_versions.md

 <p><img src="images/certified_kubernetes_1x12.png" style="padding-right: 10px;" align="left" alt="This badge indicates Kubernetes version 1.12 certification for IBM Cloud Container Service."/> {{site.data.keyword.containerlong_notm}} is a Certified Kubernetes product for version 1.12 under the CNCF Kubernetes Software Conformance Certification program. _Kubernetes® is a registered trademark of The Linux Foundation in the United States and other countries, and is used pursuant to a license from The Linux Foundation._</p>

 Review changes that you might need to make when you are updating from the previous Kubernetes version to 1.12.
+{: shortdesc}

 ### Update before master
 {: #112_before}

+The following table shows the actions that you must take before you update the Kubernetes master.
+{: shortdesc}

 <table summary="Kubernetes updates for version 1.12">
 <caption>Changes to make before you update the master to Kubernetes 1.12</caption>